iluwatar/java-design-patterns/tolerant-reader/README.md

 }
 ```

-Next we introduce the `RainbowFishSerializer`.
+Next, we introduce `RainbowFishSerializer`.
 This is the class that implements the Tolerant Reader
 pattern.

 ```java